epfl-ada/ada-2023-project-beeradaventure46/README.md

 <hr style="clear:both">

 *Step 5: Additional Review Metrics*
 In this step, we computed additional metrics for each review, including readability score, polarity, and subjectivity.
+They might be used to extract the serving styles as well and perform a majority vote with the other methods for more robustness.

 ### Part 3: Analysis and answering the scientific questions *(TBD in Milestone 3)*